 A government agency was required to develop policy and procedures supporting the safe development and testing of autonomous vehicles on public roads.
-The agency recognised that their skills, knowledge and competencies were lacking in the field of autonomous vehicles and set up a dedicated team to investigate how to address this problem.
+The agency recognized that their skills, knowledge and competencies were lacking in the field of autonomous vehicles and set up a dedicated team to investigate how to address this problem.

-One of the team members, a Six Sigma Back Belt, had successfully used gap analysis in previous projects, and the team agreed to utilise this methodology.
+One of the team members, a Six Sigma Back Belt, had successfully used gap analysis in previous projects, and the team agreed to utilize this methodology.
 The analysis started with creating a clear and well-defined scope statement for the gap analysis, focusing on skills, knowledge and competencies.
 The next step was exploring and defining the current state which involved using interviews, evaluation questionnaires to understand current strengths and weaknesses, and defining suppliers and customers.
 The future state was then defined using the principles of SMART, conducting benchmarking and a SWOT analysis to ensure the future state was both achievable and competitive.